 Trudi holds a Master of Policy Sciences degree from the University of Maryland, Baltimore County, and a B.A. in English from the University of Maryland, College Park.
 She earned a Nonprofit Fund Raising Certificate from the University of Missouri-Kansas City’s Bloch School of Business and Public Administration and also has extensive nonprofit board experience.

-- Matthew PjechaOperations Specialistmpjecha@practicalbioethics.org(816) 979-1366Matthew Pjecha joined the center in January 2016 as the Operations Specialist.
-He works on the TPOPP program, the Ethics Committee Consortium, the Organizational Membership Program, and manages technology and media assets.Matthew received a B.A. in Philosophy from the University of Missouri - Kansas City in May of 2012 where he focused on bioethics and philosophy of science.
-He then completed an M.S. in Public Policy from the Georgia Institute of Technology in May of 2014 focusing on health policy and science and technology studies.
+Matthew received a B.A. in Philosophy from the University of Missouri - Kansas City where he focused on bioethics and philosophy of science.
+He then completed an M.S. in Public Policy from the Georgia Institute of Technology focused on health policy and a certificate in science, technology, and society studies.